-Packed with floral notes and pronounced flavors of cumin, this herb blends a pleasantly herbaceous and spicy aroma with peppery flavours.
+Packed with floral notes and pronounced flavors of cumin, this herb blends a pleasantly herbaceous and spicy aroma with peppery flavors.

-While the Japanese enjoy Shiso with seafood and grilled meats, it is also perfect as a flavour inducing ingredient for non Asian dishes.
+While the Japanese enjoy Shiso with seafood and grilled meats, it is also perfect as a flavor inducing ingredient for non-Asian dishes.
 Add it to slightly heated butter before making an omelet and notice how it’s volatile aromas leak into the dish.